The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

-The Fathers teach unanimously that Christ did not appear to His crucifiers because His glory is not given as a spectacle for the proud but as a consolation for the faithful.
-St. Augustine says:
+The Fathers teach that Christ did not appear to His crucifiers because His glory is not given as a reward to pride.
+St. Augustine says that He appeared to those who believed, not to those who slew Him.[1]

 - the arrogant,